Understanding the Dangers of Cloudy Pool Water

 BONUS TIP: Accuracy in pool water testing is key to proper water balance in your pool.
 Some test strips can be off the mark by as much as 20%, and liquid test kits can also produce bad results from old reagents or vial contamination.
 For the most accurate and comprehensive view of your pool water balance, bring a sample to your nearest Leslie's store for a free AccuBlue® water test.

 Poor Filtration and Circulation

 Check that the filter and pump are working properly.
 Are you using old filter media?
-Is there a valve that is bypassing water without being filtered?
+Is there a valve bypassing water without being filtered?
 What about a clogged pump or dirty filter?
-All of these could be contributing to cloudy water problems.
+All of these can contribute to cloudy water problems.

 The pool should also have adequate circulation.
 Some pools have areas that do not receive much circulation, such as corners and steps.
 A circular flow pattern is best, aiming the eyeball return fittings in the same direction to push water around the pool.
 Brushing and vacuuming helps increase circulation, as does using an automatic pool cleaner.
 Swimming also contributes to better circulation in the pool!

 Environmental factors can play a big role in cloudy water.
 Spring pollen in pools can be an issue, and heavy rainstorms wash in contaminants that quickly cloud pools.
 In some areas, forest fires, air pollution, or dust and sand storms may be an issue.